rubakas/caramba/README.md

 - Creates a new release tagged `vMAJOR.MINOR.PATCH` with the latest commit message as notes
 - If the release already exists (idempotent rebuild), overwrites the assets
 - Requires `gh` to be installed and authenticated (`gh auth login`)

+## Auto-Updater

+The app includes a custom auto-updater (no `electron-updater` dependency).
+On startup, it checks `https://api.github.com/repos/rubakas/caramba/releases/latest` for a newer version.

+- Detects platform-specific asset (`.dmg` for macOS, `.AppImage` for Linux)
+- Verifies SHA256 checksum if a `CHECKSUMS.txt` asset is attached to the release
+- Downloads to a temp directory with progress reporting
+- **macOS install**: mounts DMG, stages the `.app` to a temp dir, spawns a detached shell script that waits for the app to quit, copies the new `.app` to `/Applications/`, and relaunches
+- **Linux install**: replaces the AppImage binary in-place, relaunches

+The update UI (`UpdatePrompt`) shows phases: available → downloading (with progress bar) → ready to install.

 ## Project Structure